syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 N> Customized data template should be defined in SfCellGrid.Resources in XAML file.

-### Reset Tooltip
+### Reset tooltip

-`ResetTooltip` method is used to reset or remove the tooltip in SfCellGrid.
+The `ResetTooltip` method is used to reset or remove the tooltip from the SfCellGrid.

 {% tabs %}
 {% highlight c# %}